lisakaremu/PHASE-2-DATA-PROJECT/README.md

 ![Top 10 Directors by Worldwide Gross](images/v4.png)

 ## 📌 Conclusion
-This analysis shows that G-rated and family-friendly films offer the highest ROI, certain genres like Drama and Animation consistently receive strong ratings, and a few key directors drive higher foreign revenue.
+This analysis shows that G-rated and family-friendly films offer the highest ROI, while genres like Drama and Animation consistently receive strong ratings, and a few key directors drive higher foreign revenue.
 English remains the dominant language for popular films, but non-English content also shows potential.
 These insights can help guide data-driven decisions on genre focus, content rating, and director partnerships for a successful market entry.

 ## 💻 Technologies Used
 - **Python** - `Pandas`, `Matplotlib`, `Seaborn`, `NumPy`